prupireddy/ComoEEG-NN-PYTHON/README.txt

 Each program has its own readme in its metadata.
 This is branch stores the code for the neural network.
-Process oriented & Paper-style notes are stored in the report in CNN + Spectrograms.
 This branch belongs to CNN V2.
+It works off of CNN_V1, the master.

 NN.py:
 Input - you just need a directory with all of the ictal spectrogram images (stored in a stacked TIFF format) in one folder, seperated from all of the interictal images stored in another folder.